Mill Meadow Reservoir

 - Rating: Unstable ice

-- Conditions: The reservoir is capped with thin ice, but forecasted cold temperatures should make it safe within a week or two.
+- Conditions: The ice is no longer safe, but anglers fishing in the open water around the inlets have done well with flies and bait.
 Call the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports.

 - Location: South-Central Utah, SE of Richfield, N of Loa